djwrisley/RLAC/_posts/2024-02-13-guidelines-extra-credit.md

 To receive the amount of credit I specify, please make sure that you include the following:

+- the date, time and location of the event
 - a summary of the main points of the event
-- any links to tutorials shared with you at the event
+- any links to tutorials or open data shared with you at the event
 - any links to other learning resources which can help a beginner learn
-- relevant images, captioned and attributed
+- at least two relevant images, captioned and attributed with embedded links
 - a description of how the subject connects to anything you have done so far in Intro to DAAH
 - a small statement on where you think you might be able to use what you have learned: in classes, in capstone, in future work.

 In short, your audience for this post is implicitly your instructor, but try to target someone who knows nothing about the topic (like fellow students).

 The target length is 750-1000 words with 2 images.

+Note: You should complete all the points above to receive